alirashidAR/colloquium.ai/README.md

 - Deploying the models and integrating them with the backend.

 - Non-Availability of compatible hardware and software for training our models.

+- Deploment issues as integrating with the backend needed a paid version on Heroku.
 ## Accomplishments

 We our proud of putting this project together as a team.
 It was a great experience for all of us to learn new tech stacks.